-FF is taking remedial measures in response to the Special Committee findings.
+FF has taken remedial measures in response to the Special Committee findings.
 There can be no assurance that such remedial measures will be successful.
-In addition, there can be no assurance that such remedial measures will be fully implemented in light of the recent corporate governance agreements with FF Top and FF Global and the recent assessment by the Board of FF's management structure, including management roles, responsibilities and reporting lines, and recent changes to the Board.
+In addition, there can be no assurance that such remedial measures will be fully implemented in light of the corporate governance agreements with FF Top and FF Global and the recent assessment by the Board of FF's management structure, including management roles, responsibilities and reporting lines, and changes to the Board.